virtualsecureplatform/TFHEpp/docs/GL.md

 128-call batches are 24--31% faster than four separate base products.

-The common radix-2 implementation precomputes stage twiddles and bit-reversal swaps.
+The common radix-2 implementation precomputes stage twiddles and bit-reversal swaps, and omits the modular product for every unity twiddle.
 Its pseudo-Mersenne reduction exploits `p = 2^62-c`, avoiding the compiler's 128-by-64 division helper.
 Inverse negacyclic and Rader transforms fold their normalization constants into already-required coefficient or kernel multipliers.
 These optimizations are in the scheme-neutral `modular_ntt.hpp`, not in a GL-specific FFT wrapper.
+On the development host, unity skipping reduces a single-thread n512 full-ring forward/inverse pair by about 10%.

 The stored ciphertexts and packed DD evaluation keys remain in coefficient form.
 Transform primes are temporary multiplication machinery; no RNS limbs